 Rainbow Colors by Julie Knerr

-Why I love it: This piece uses a melodic 5th pattern and hand-crossings to create a lovely and yet simple piece that students love.
+Why I love it: This piece uses a melodic 5th pattern and hand-crossings to create a lovely yet simple piece that students love.

 Scary Shadows by Melody Bober